- You are here:

 - Minors /

 Many students like to add a Communication minor while pursuing studies in another major.
-This is often a good idea for students, especially in areas, such as Business Management, Psychology, Education, Criminal Justice and Nursing, just to name a few.
+This is often a good idea for students, especially in areas like Business Management, Psychology, Education, Criminal Justice and Nursing to name a few.

-A Communication minor involves taking a minimum of 15 credits in Communication courses at the 2000/3000 level with at least three credits at the 3000-level.
+A Communication minor involves taking a minimum of 15 credits in Communication courses at the 2000/3000 levels with at least three credits at the 3000-level.